DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/quickstart/ws-admin-registry.md

 click deploy "https://docs.daocloud.io/en/kpanda/07UserGuide/Workloads/CreateDeploymentByImage/"
 ```

-Expected result: When deploying an application in the namespace under this workspace, you can use the image selector to select the image under this image space to deploy the application.
+Expected result: When deploying an application in the namespace under this workspace, you can use the image selector to select the image under this registry space to deploy the application.

 ![Select Image](../images/wsadmin01.png)